jbock-java/jbock/README.md

 ### Skew rules

-These rules apply for options and params that define neither a custom mapper nor collector, as in the `MyCommand` example:
+These rules apply for options and params that do not define a custom mapper, as in the `MyCommand` example:

 #### Skew table A